rimantascode/fitness-ms4/README.md

   - Used for styling and grid system.
 - [Figma](https://www.figma.com/)
   - used to make a mockup
-- All the libraries including the flask micro Framework have to be installed.
+- All the libraries including the Django macro Framework have to be installed.
 All of them are listed in the requirements.txt, how to install please see the **Deployment** section.

 ## Manual Testing